alchermd/goat/docs/notes.md

 ## Quick Tips

+- When to commit?
     - Big changes to a functional test are usually a good thing to commit on their own.
+    - It’s a good idea to do a commit after any refactoring:
+- Unit tests are really about testing logic, flow control, and configuration. **Don't test constants**.

 ## Terminologies and Concepts